-Employees assigned as an acting supervisor, or temporarily assigned to a higher paid position, shall be paid an additional five percent (5%) of the hourly rate.
-Such assignments shall be for periods of no less than five (5) consecutive work days.
+At the discretion of the Sheriff or designee, employees assigned as an acting supervisor, or temporarily assigned to a higher paid position, shall be paid an additional five percent (5%) of the hourly rate for hours actually worked in the higher classification.
 The Employer will make reasonable efforts to distribute such assignments equitably amongst employees based on employee interest, skills necessary for the specific assignment, and work record.
 Employees who have received disciplinary action (written reprimand or higher) in the last two (2) years may not be assigned as acting supervisors.